-The 31 credit-hour program is composed of 10 courses and a management seminar.
-Course descriptions are included in this catalog.
+The 34 credit-hour program is composed of 11 courses.
 Courses are taken in a planned sequence one at a time.
-Each course consists of six weeks of intensive study including weekly classroom sessions (seminar style) and extensive preparation outside of class.
-The total program consists of 62 class sessions.
+Each Three-credit hour course consists of six weeks of intensive study.
 Enrollment is in the total program rather than individual courses.
 Grades are provided for each course.
-Upon enrollment, the student is assigned to a cohort group and remains with this group throughout the program.
+Upon enrollment the student is assigned to a cohort group and remains with this group throughout the program.